snizio/italian-wiktionary-parser/README.md

 the assessment of their linguistic creativity, on the lexical generalization abilities of LMs.

 This repository contains a python script for parsing the xml dump of the Italian Wiktionary (Wikizionario).
-It also contains the parsed dictionary (UPDATE: april 2024) in a compressed json file (it-dictionary.gz) with 370k lemmas circa.
+It also contains the parsed dictionary (UPDATE: april 2024) in a compressed json file (it-dictionary.gz) with 370k lexcial entries circa.
 As far as I'm concerned, this is the first repo ever offering an italian dictionary as a free resource.
 This was made available to enhance NLP tasks that needs similar type of corpora.
 Since the Wiktionary is inherently multilingual, here I kept only words that has an Italian tag definition =={{-it-}}== (that is, Italian words and frequently used non-Italian words in the Italian lexicon).

 Each lemma is structured in a dictionary with two keys: "meta" and "meanings":